Department of Biological Engineering

 2-10-0 units

 Provides exposure to industrial science and develops skills necessary for success in such an environment.
 Under the guidance of an industrial mentor, students participate in on-site research at a local biopharmaceutical company where they observe and participate in industrial science.
 Serves as a real-time case study to internalize the factors that shape R&D in industry, including the purpose and scope of a project, key decision points in the past and future, and strategies for execution.
 Students utilize company resources and work with a scientific team to contribute to the goals of their assigned project; they then present project results to the company and class, emphasizing the logic that dictated their work and their ideas for future directions.
 Lecture component focuses on professional development.
+Enrollment may be limited based on availability of internship opportunities.

 20.945 Practical Experience in Biological Engineering